MOHIT20021/Child-Safety-Monitoring---Android-iOS-Application/README.md

 If the alarm is not switched OFF within 5 seconds by Phone A, a) Switch on the microphone of phone A automatically and start recording. b) Send an SOS from phone A to phone B by transmitting the recorded sound and images using mobile internet network

 %% Here Sender File should be on the Child's phone and Receiver File should be on the parents phone.

+# Values and Parameter
+Here we are measuring the sum of square of Acceleration and using it to detech fall.
+Fall detectiong sensitivity can be changed depending on the values in switch (under threshold) in subsystem2.
+For location here only latitude is compared.
+One can change the Threshold value of latitude which is available Subsystem5.
+Also one can change the time before switiching on the microphones by changing the Hit value in subsystem4